 SLA is by far the most quality-oriented 3D printing technique and is head and shoulders above any rival additive counterpart.
 In terms of SLA performance, the ProJet performed admirably rivaling other popular models such as the Form 1 + for example.

 As for 3D Systems’ Geomagic Print software, we had a pleasant experience using it.
-Loading an STL file, scaling it to size, letting the program auto-generate supports, and perform a few tweaks was intuitive, yet sufficiently powerful to scratch out tinkerer’s itch.
+Loading an STL file, scaling it to size, letting the program auto-generate supports, and perform a few changes was intuitive, yet powerful enough to scratch out tinkerer’s itch.
 It has a lot to offer, and that’s a good thing.

 The only real issue we had with the print quality was the limited scale imposed by the small build plate, but then again we very much come from an additive background where larger models are common currency.
 As a word of caution, don’t expect to be busting out imposing figurines or models with this printer.

 The curing station also works amazingly: dip a finished model into an alcohol solution, lay it on the curing rack, press the button on the front of the printer and it takes care of the rest.
 The results were time and time again spectacular.

 Sadly, 3D Systems has abandoned support for the ProJet 1200, so anything from the company is pretty much a no go.
 It did previously offer a full one year no questions asked warranty, but coverage now depends on the point of sale so check with them for full terms and conditions.

 The ProJet 1200 is without a doubt a professional grade printer with the print quality to match.
 The SLA tech works well, and the ease of use ranks highly in our book.
 As a functional unit, the only real issues are the limited build volume and the fastidious aspect of SLA, which may not suit the average hobbyist.